omelextego1/config-svc/Test_Register_Ome.md

 | PERF-008 | ExportService | Performance | largeExportGeneration() | Generate exports for large datasets | Export large configurations without timeout | export.performance.spec.ts | File Generation | Operational efficiency |
 | PERF-009 | MemoryManagement | Performance | memoryLeakDetection() | Detect memory leaks in long-running operations | No memory leaks in extended operations | memory.performance.spec.ts | Memory Profiling | System stability |
 | PERF-010 | LoadBalancing | Performance | loadDistribution() | Validate load balancing across instances | Even distribution of load across all instances | load.performance.spec.ts | Load Balancer | System scalability |
-## ERROR HANDLING & RESILIENCE TESTS - CRITICAL FOR SYSTEM RELIABILITY
+## ERROR HANDLING & RESILIENCE TESTS - CRITICAL FOR SYSTEM RELIABILITY (Not Required)
+***NB: most of the tests outputs a message of either success or error, these can not be 'mocked' into a test because its a response that can be found in the 'expected function' of tests***

 | Test Case ID | Component | Test Type | Method/Target | Description | Expected Output | Test File | Dependencies | Rationale |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |